-Being prepared for cyber recovery is crucial in today's digital age, where cyber threats are increasingly sophisticated and pervasive.
+Being prepared for cyber recovery is crucial for the financial services industry, where cyber threats are increasingly sophisticated and pervasive.

-Effective cyber recovery strategies are key to combatting those threats and enabling your healthcare organization to quickly restore critical systems and data following a cyber incident - minimizing downtime and mitigating the impact on operations.
+In 2024, 65% of financial organizations were hit by ransomware attacks - with an average recovery cost of \$2.58 million.
+Effective cyber recovery strategies are key to combatting those threats and enabling swift restoration of critical systems and data following a cyber incident - minimizing downtime, mitigating the impact on business operations, maintaining regulatory compliance, and upholding customer trust.

-By being cyber ready, healthcare organizations demonstrate to patients, providers, and regulatory bodies that they are serious about protecting sensitive data and the systems that deliver on their commitments to continuous patient care and uninterrupted operations.
+By being cyber ready, financial firms demonstrate to customers, investors, and regulatory bodies that they are serious about protecting sensitive financial data and the systems that deliver on their commitments to customers.